 Increasingly it is recognised that it is something that can happen in any household, from any background.

-Our Domestic Violence Solicitors have extensive experience in dealing with cases where domestic abuse is a problem.
+Our team has extensive experience in dealing with cases where domestic abuse is a problem.
 If you are a victim and do not know how to handle the situation, we should be happy to advise you in complete confidence.